JohnBetaCode/JohnBetaCode/README.md

 - 🥅 2022 - 2023 Goals: Contribute more to Open Source projects, and create my own, build the best robot doing my best 💪, and learn to dance salsa 👯.
 - ⚡ Fun fact: I love pop music 🎵 ([here one of my favorites](https://www.youtube.com/watch?v=p4QqMKe3rwY&list=RDMM8RZeHO7gBJk&index=2)), photography 📷, drawing ✏️, and playing guitar 🎸(I'm not good), some people call me uncle John 👴, and I also love teaching 👨‍🏫.

+## My role:

+Work with the leadership team to set clear priorities and goals for IT management and production, balancing the long-term and immediate needs.
+Manage strategic vendor and technology partner relationships.
+Manage IT resource allocation, goal/KPI setting, and performance metrics.
+Define the company’s overall technology strategy to support business objectives.
+Make infrastructure decisions, ensuring technical excellence, versatility, safety and soundness, resiliency and scalability in the architecting and engineering of product solutions, as well as managing all technical delivery.
+Ensure tight collaboration across departments to drive strategic initiatives, including understanding of the alignment between technology strategy and various technology road maps.
+Create strategic plans and set timelines for evaluation, development, and deployment of all technical, robotics, and AI services.

 <br />